CABLE353/SetupOS/README.md

 Hello!
 CABLE53 here.
 These are the instructions & some quick details on how to use what I like to call a "simpler & primitive reverse pixie booting without the PXE"😁(trust me it's all offline and safe) to install the Windows 11 OS on multiple PC's quickly(& help to hopefully better compete with the mac DFU deployment; you're welcome ms🙄).
+SetupOS was originally built & tested with Windows 11, but since Windows 10 is similar, I'm also including that OS as supported probably, but its behaviour hasn't been tested.

 With PXE booting starting to fall out of fashion due to security issues, CEO issues, & whatnot; I've decided to take matters into my own hands & revive this functionality in a different, but simple primitive way.
 It all runs natively inside the WindowsPE environment, offline(if you want it to), & you can boot right into it(using the Installation Media provided by either ms itself or your entity).
-The SetupOS script(Via the wpeshl.ini file in the Installation Media) is able to load as WindowsPE boots up.
+The SetupOS script(Via the ```wpeshl.ini``` file in the Installation Media) is able to load as WindowsPE boots up.
 When the script starts it will run a few commands to essentially "point" the Client PC to the Host PC.

 The 1st one finds what the USB Drive mounted to, & runs the setup.exe from the USB drive in case you need to do it that way.